lmps-0/projects_in_R/README.md

 # projects_in_R
 Projects and studies in R Language

-1. Data Visualization Project in R/n
+1. Data Visualization Project in R\n
 Recreating a plot from _The Economist_
 3. Capstone Data Project
 4. Machine Learning Projects in R: